vhscom/oathqr/README.md

 ## Developing

-Once you've cloned the project and installed dependencies with `pnpm install`, start a development server:
+Once you've cloned the project and installed development dependencies with `pnpm install`, start a development server:

 ```bash
 pnpm dev